Aimee Watkins

 Aimee Louise Watkins (born 11 October 1982) is a New Zealand former cricketer who played as an all-rounder.

 Career

 Watkins appeared in 2 Test matches, 103 One Day Internationals and 36 Twenty20 Internationals for New Zealand between 2002 and 2011.
 She played domestic cricket for Central Districts, as well as spending seasons with Sussex and Devon.

 Born in New Plymouth, Watkins is a left-handed batter and right arm off spin bowler.
+She debuted in senior cricket as a 13-year-old New Plymouth Girls' High School student and joined the Central Hinds team in the 1998–99 season.

-She was New Zealand's leading wicket-taker at the 2009 Women's Cricket World Cup with 11, including a best performance of 4 for 2 against South Africa.
+She developed into a genuine all-rounder during her career and was New Zealand's leading wicket-taker at the 2009 Women's Cricket World Cup with 11, including a best performance of 4 for 2 against South Africa.